petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ---
 # Sites Dashboard

-Liferay Analytics Cloud provides a Sites dashboard for each Property in your Workspace.
+Liferay Analytics Cloud provides a sites dashboard for each Property in your Workspace.
 For example, when [Creating a Property](../workspace-settings/scoping-sites-and-individuals-using-properties.md#creating-a-property) each Property can be associated with one site or can be set to aggregate data from multiple sub-sites.

 To view the dashboard,

 1. Click *Sites* in the Touchpoints section of the menu.

-1. Click the *Overview* tab (this tab is selected by default when you click Sites).
+1. Click the *Overview* tab (this tab is selected by default when you click sites).

 The dashboard contains the following data panels: